prafulla-codes/express-autodocs/docs/CONTRIBUTING.md

 <pre> npm run dev </pre>

-While running the `dev` script, the input files are located in `test` folder where you will find a demo `server.js` file and `routes`, you can modify these files to test your custom input
+While running the `dev` script, the input files are located in `test_repository` folder where you will find a demo `server.js` file and `routes`, you can modify these files to test your custom input

-Output is generated in `test/output` folder
+Output is generated in `test_repository/output` folder

 # First-time Contributors Guide